maxzheng/great-life-guide/README.md

 2. **Pleasure**: Too often we get stuck in the dramas or necessities of life that we forget to enjoy it.
    There is no need to choose one or the other, you can do both at the same time.
 You only live once, so experience everything that life has to offer.
-Don't be afraid to try everything once, as long as it is safe, because you never know what you like until you try -- sometimes you might need to try twice.
+Don't be afraid to try everything once, as long as it is safe, because you never know what you will like until you try -- sometimes you might need to try twice.
 Whatever you like to do, don't hold back and go for it!
-One of the greatest pleasure is love, so **love everyone and everything as much as you can** -- that is the secret to lasting happiness and success.
+One of the greatest pleasure is love, so **love everyone and everything as much as you can** -- that is the secret to lasting happiness and productivity.

 3. **Unity**: If we simply do what we believe is right at the expense of the our relationships, then we have won the battle but have lost the war.
 Both are important and there are ways to solve the problems so that both can be satisfied, but the relationship comes first if you must choose one -- because even if we accomplish the most amazing feats, they are pointless if there is no one for us to share with.
-   While a single person can do amazing things, but the greatest things can only be accomplished when we work together as one.
+   While a single person can do amazing things, the greatest things can only be accomplished when we work together as one.
 That is every single living being, not just humans, as we interdepend (e.g. we need the oxygen from trees and more than half of your body cells are microbes!).
 Divisions of countries and races are superficial and only causes harm.
 It's ok to have groups, but not superficial barriers that hinder collaboration, nor thinking other